 Instructions

 - Remove 4 Oreo cookies from the package and set aside.
-In a food processor (or a large ziploc bag with a rolling pin) crush remaining Oreo (filling intact) cookies until fine crumbs form.
-Add butter and salt, pulse or mix to combine.
+In a food processor (or a large Ziploc bag with a rolling pin), crush the remaining Oreo cookies (filling intact) until fine crumbs form.
+Add butter and salt, pulse, or mix to combine.

-- Press moistened crumbs into the bottom of a 9-inch pie dish.
-Freeze for 30 minutes while preparing the filling
+- Press the moistened crumbs into the bottom of 9-inch pie plate.
+Freeze for 30 minutes while preparing the filling.

-- In a large bowl combine the chocolate, butter and vanilla.
-Place a mesh sieve over top and set aside.
+- In a large bowl, combine the chocolate, butter, and vanilla.
+Then, place a mesh sieve over the top and set aside.

-- Meanwhile, in a medium heatproof bowl, whisk together the remaining ½ cup of heavy cream, cornstarch and the egg yolks until a thick paste forms.
+- Meanwhile, in a medium heatproof bowl, whisk together the remaining ½ cup of heavy cream, cornstarch, and egg yolks until a thick paste forms.

 - Carefully temper the egg yolks by slowly drizzling the warm mixture into the medium bowl, whisking continuously to prevent the eggs from scrambling.
 It will take about 5 minutes to incorporate the mixture.

-- Return the mixture to the stovetop and heat until it reaches 165 degrees on an instant read thermometer AND is thick like pudding (the thicker, the better), about 5-8 minutes.
-Pour over the sieve to remove any overcooked pieces of egg that make have formed.
+- Return the mixture to the stovetop and heat until it reaches 165 degrees Fahrenheit (74 degrees Celsius) on an instant-read thermometer and is thick like pudding (the thicker, the better), about 5-8 minutes.
+Pour over the sieve to remove any overcooked pieces of egg that may have formed.
 Remove the sieve and whisk the milk into the chocolate until melted.
-As the pudding cools the mixture will thicken.
+As the pudding cools, the mixture will thicken.

-- When ready to serve in the bowl of a stand mixer fitted with the whisk attachment or a large mixing bowl with a hand mixer, beat the heavy cream, powdered sugar and vanilla extract until stiff peaks form.
-Spread over the pudding, then remove the filling from the remaining 4 Oreo cookies and crumble over top.
+- When ready to serve, in the bowl of a stand mixer fitted with the whisk attachment or a large mixing bowl with a hand mixer, beat the heavy cream, powdered sugar, and vanilla extract until stiff peaks form.
+Spread over the pudding, then remove the filling from the remaining 4 Oreo cookies and crumble over the top.

 - Keep refrigerated until ready to serve.